The Sun King of France who aimed to expand France's borders and dominated European politics.

 The act of dividing a territory or state into separate parts, often by external powers.

-Charles II of Spain died without an heir, and Louis XIV's grandson was in line for the throne.
-Everyone feared a Franco-Spanish mega-state.
+Causes: Charles II of Spain died without an heir, and Louis XIV's grandson was in line for the throne.
+Effects: Philip V became King of Spain, but the French and Spanish thrones could never unite, Austria gained territories, Prussia became a kingdom.

-What were the consequences of the Treaty of Utrecht (1713)?
+What were the causes and effects of the decline of the Ottoman Empire?